florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 These are usually created by collecting huge amounts of data from users.
 Federated Learning is a more flexible technique that allows training a model without directly seeing the data.
 Although it is a distributed algorithm, it is very different from the data center use of machine learning.
-Many guarantees about distributions can not be made and communication is often slow and instable.
+Many guarantees about distributions cannot be made and communication is often slow and unstable.

 To be able to perform Federated Learning efficiently, optimization algorithms can be adapted and various compression schemes can be used.
 The privacy aspect can be tackled using differential privacy and encryption.